typedb/typedb/docs/pages/documentation/6-developing-with-java/graph-api.md

 tags: [java]
 summary: "The Java API."
 sidebar: documentation_sidebar
-permalink: /documentation/developing-with-java/graph-api.html
+permalink: /documentation/developing-with-java/java-api.html
 folder: documentation
 ---

 The Java API is the low level API that encapsulates the [Grakn knowledge model](../the-fundamentals/grakn-knowledge-model.html).
-The API provides Java object constructs for ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build a graph programmatically.
+The API provides Java object constructs for ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build a knowledge base programmatically.

 To get set up to use this API, please read through our [Setup Guide](../get-started/setup-guide.html) and guide to [starting Java development with GRAKN.AI](./java-setup.html).

 ## Java API vs Graql

 On this page we will focus primarily on the methods provided by the `GraknTx` interface which is used by all knowledge base mutation operations executed by Graql statements.
-If you are primarily interested in mutating the graph, as well as doing simple concept lookups the `GraknTx` interface will be sufficient.
+If you are primarily interested in mutating the knowledge base, as well as doing simple concept lookups the `GraknTx` interface will be sufficient.

 It is also possible to interact with the knowledge base using a Java API to form Graql queries via `GraknTx.graql()`, which is discussed separately [here](./java-graql.html), and is best suited for advanced querying.